siku2/hass-srf-weather/README.md

 developer account.
 Follow the installation instructions shown in HACS or read the [info](info.md) file directly.

+Note: With version 2.0 this integration makes use of the new "SRF Weather" API.
+For this reason the integration has been renamed.
+If you have been using previous version of this integration, you need to remove the integration and readd the "SRF Weather" integration.

 ## Installation with HACS

 1. Go to the HACS Settings and add the custom repository `siku2/hass-weather-srgssr` with category "Integration".